debuggio/Udacity-SDC-TrafficSignClassifier/README.md

 * validation set accuracy of 0.960
 * test set accuracy of 0.916

+If an iterative approach was chosen:
+* What was the first architecture that was tried and why was it chosen?
+** At first I tried LeNet from 1 of previous labs and it gave me around 85% on validation set, that is too low
+* What were some problems with the initial architecture?
+** There were many problems started with not the best values for parameters ending with too simple model
+* How was the architecture adjusted and why was it adjusted?
+Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
+One common justification for adjusting an architecture would be due to overfitting or underfitting.
+A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+** I added 2 dropout step, so network wont rely on any given activation to be present.
+So it learns redundant representation for everything
+* Which parameters were tuned?
+How were they adjusted and why?
+** Tuned all parameters.
+*** Epoches - because model gave a pretty small accuracy for chosen learn for other 3 parameters
+*** keep probability - to have only 50% of data passed through, to prevent overfitting (50% was moetioned in video)
+*** batch size - less than 128 gave better results, this value was chosen kind of empirically
+*** learning rate - I started from 0.02 and reduced it until learning accuracy started growing more or less smoothly and gave better results
+* What are some of the important design choices and why were they chosen?
+For example, why might a convolution layer work well with this problem?
+How might a dropout layer help with creating a successful model?
+** Adding 2 droupout layers improved my model accuracy for validation set for around 5%, because there was a problem with overfitting.

 ###Test a Model on New Images

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

+I tried to find images that we can meet in real life.
+Images with different size (scalling should produce some troubles for trained model), with different backgrounds (trees, buildings).
+Also I'm using 1 image with watermarks on it to make things more complicated.
+Also I'm using image with number 30 on it.
+It might be missclassified for 50 or 80, because numbers after resizing may look almost the identically

 Here are five German traffic signs that I found on the web: